ElasticSketch/ElasticSketch/src/GPU/README.md

 ## How to test
 `./test.sh`.
-It changes the batch size and get insert throughput.
+It changes the batch size and gets insert throughput.